Chr15w1986/Metal-Re-injectionPP4/README.md

 + GitHub: GitHub respository is used to store the project's code after being pushed from Gitpod.
 + Google Fonts: Google fonts are used to add fonts for aesthetic and UX purposes.
 + Django: Framework used to add structure to the platform.
++ Bootstrap5: Framework used to add structure and responsiveness.
 + AmIResponsive: Used to generate mockup image.

 ## Testing and Code validation